hackolade/studio-cli-github-actions-examples/README.md

 It uses an example Couchbase model ***travel.json*** contained in this repository.

 > [!NOTE]
->This workflow example as a manual trigger (e.g. uses workflow_dispatch GHA trigger event).
+>This workflow example uses a manual trigger (e.g. uses workflow_dispatch GHA trigger event).

 The workflow file executes the following steps: